RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/secondary-structure.md

 3. Small and large rRNA subunit (LSU) templates from [RiboVision](http://apollo.chemistry.gatech.edu/RiboVision/);
 4. Isotype-specific tRNA templates from [GtRNAdb](http://gtrnadb.ucsc.edu).

-For each sequence the **auto-traveler pipeline** automatically selects the template using a custom set of covariance models, folds the sequence into the template structure using [Infernal](http://eddylab.org/infernal), and visualises it using [Traveler](https://github.com/davidhoksza/traveler).
+For each sequence the **R2DT pipeline** automatically selects the template using a custom set of covariance models, folds the sequence into the template structure using [Infernal](http://eddylab.org/infernal), and visualises it using [Traveler](https://github.com/davidhoksza/traveler).